Skip to content

 conda env config vars set CDDS_ENV_COMMAND="conda activate $HOME/conda_environments/cdds-X.Y.Z"

-• Set platform in the CDDS_PLATFORM variable:
+• Set the CDDS_PLATFORM and CDDS_ETC variables

 conda env config vars set CDDS_PLATFORM=AZURE